 Due to the variety of habitats occupied by Phragmites, and the diversity of its impacts, even relatively small infestations can involve substantial coordination challenges between multiple jurisdictions, organizations and individuals.
-The status of Phragmites management changes annually on an ad-hoc basis, driven by funding uncertainties and changing priorities, and is delivered by a wide range of practitioner and contractor skill sets.
+The status of Phragmites management changes annually on an ad-hoc basis, driven by funding uncertainties and shifting priorities, and is delivered by a wide range of practitioner and contractor skill sets which are sometimes in short supply.

-- 1. Partner with an organization or dedicated group of organizations, (hereafter referred to as "The Organization") with extensive Phragmites control experience to seed fund the development of a clear governance structure and help direct regional implementation of the Phragmites strategic framework. - Ensure The Organization is staffed appropriately to support the development of new projects and provide strategic direction to existing projects including prioritization of sites, identification of new funding, facilitation of information sharing and reporting/auditing of projects. - 3.
-Establish a committee of applicable ministries (e.g. MECP, MNRF, MTO, OMAFRA), to work with The Organization to achieve the goals of this strategy as well as provide guidance and financial support.
-The committee works with The Organization to engage with Indigenous communities, stakeholders and industry as necessary.
+- 1. Partner with an organization or dedicated group of organizations, (hereinafter referred to as "the Organization") with extensive Phragmites control experience to seed fund the development of a clear governance structure and help direct regional implementation of the Phragmites strategic framework.
+Ensure there is meaningful and equal Indigenous representation within the Organization, either via membership, or via a dedicated advisory role, to guide the inclusion of Indigenous knowledge systems, values and culture. - 2.
+Ensure the Organization is staffed appropriately to support the development of new projects with respect to Indigenous rights, culture, values, and knowledge, and provide strategic direction for existing projects, including prioritization of sites, identification of additional funding sources, facilitation of information sharing and reporting/auditing of projects.

-4. Establish regular communication with Indigenous communities across Ontario to share knowledge regarding Phragmites management.
+- 3. Establish a committee of relevant Ontario ministries (e.g. MECP, MNDMNRF, MTO, OMAFRA) and Indigenous representatives to work with the Organization to achieve the goals of this strategy as well as provide guidance and financial support.
+The committee works with the Organization to engage with Indigenous communities, industry and others with an interest in Phragmites management as necessary. - 4.
+Establish regular and transparent communication with Indigenous communities across Ontario with the goal of meaningful engagement and dialogue for provincial initiatives as well as local projects.
+Prioritize the establishment of an Indigenous working group to forward this action.